Disappointed Venezuelans lose patience with Guaido as Maduro hangs on

 “We can’t get rid of Maduro with votes.
 It will have to be a violent exit,” said Juan Parra, a 67-year-old teacher in the Andean city of Merida, while he waited to see Guaido speak.

-While the most desired outcome for Venezuelans’ in the Datanalisis poll was negotiations leading to presidential elections this year, preference for a U.S.-led military invasion rose from 9.4% in April to 11.9% in May.
+While the most desired outcome for Venezuelans in the Datanalisis poll was negotiations leading to presidential elections this year, preference for a U.S.-led military invasion rose from 9.4% in April to 11.9% in May.

 For many Venezuelans, change is just too slow in coming and tens of thousands are leaving the country every week.

 “I bet that (Guaido) would change our country,” Andraimi Laya, a 22-year-old former police student, told Reuters as she waited at a border checkpoint to enter Peru.
-“But, given that its all talk and there is no organization, it’s too hard to stay there.”
+“But, given that it’s all talk and there is no organization, it’s too hard to stay there.”

-Reporting by Mircely Guanipa in Punto Fijo, Anggy Polanco in Merida, Keren Torres in Barquisimeto, Mariela Nava in Maracaibo, Angus Berwick in Caracas, Mitra Taj in Lima and Robin Emmott in Brussels Writing by Angus Berwick; Editing by Daniel Flynn and Cynthia Osterman
+Reporting by Mircely Guanipa in Punto Fijo, Anggy Polanco in Merida, Keren Torres in Barquisimeto, Mariela Nava in Maracaibo, Angus Berwick in Caracas, Mitra Taj in Lima and Robin Emmott in Brussels; Writing by Angus Berwick; Editing by Daniel Flynn and Cynthia Osterman